-If you have been diagnosed with chronic kidney disease, you may be wonder if you can still have your daily cup (or two) of Joe.
-There are some precautions to consider when continuing to drink coffee, but overall, most CKD patients can have keep up their morning routine of sitting coffee from a cute mug.
+If you have been diagnosed with chronic kidney disease, you may be wondering if you can still have your daily cup (or two) of Joe.
+There are some precautions to consider when continuing to drink coffee, but overall, most CKD patients can keep up their morning routine of sipping some mushroom coffee from a cute mug.
+Coffee is not harmful to anyone in small quantities.

 Nutritional Facts about Coffee